Working from home and lower back pain: Ergonomics and exercise to the rescue

 These are just a few simple steps you can take to help relieve back pain.
 If you still are struggling with pain that interferes with your daily life, consider talking to a specialist.
 Julie and her colleagues are available for telehealth visits to help assess your office set-up and make recommendations that can help you feel better.

 If you’re struggling with back pain, talk to your primary care provider.
 They can diagnose your pain and, if necessary, refer you to a physical therapist or specialist to help improve your mobility.
-Use our provider directory or search for one in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.